Cheap and simple copper plating of lead bullets

 place your prepared, dunked bullets on the plating rack, dunk into the solution and hook 'em up!
 Raise the rack up and down in the solution every 10 minutes or so and go watch TV.
 As the volt meter shows the batteries to be about flat (I used a cheapie DVM), pull a bullet and measure it.
 You should get 2-3 mils of plating.
 Remove, wash and buff.
 Had enough work yet?

 Problems: I found that the bullets don't plate where they touch the rack.
 I may try a new rack with nibs sticking up so that I could drill a hole in the point and mount them upside down.
 I also found that the plating depth was greater where the bullets were closest to the anode, and I'm not sure if that was strictly because of proximity, or if I did not agitate the solution enough.
 The bullets are murder to squeeze through a sizing die.
 I wound up lubing them to get them through the die.
-Pure soft lead helps, but you throw a lot of bad bullets because pure lead does not fill out the mold well.
+Pure soft lead helps, but you throw away a lot of bad bullets because pure lead does not fill out the mold well.
 I saw no big improvement in accuracy at the end of the day.
 If I was going hunting I would use commercial jacketed bullets and work up the most accurate load, giving power a back seat within reason.
 That's all I got.

 - Los Angeles, California